krkruk/arduino-robot-tutorial/docs/chapters/5_servo.md

 ## Servo library

 Arduino IDE comes with *Servo* library included[^3].
 The library uses 16-bit timer to provide precise timing to control servos.
-The library can control up to 60 servos, depending on a microcontroller we use.
+The library can control up to 60 servos, depending on a microcontroller you use.

 There is an official Arduino Servo tutorial if you need a different perspective on basics[^6].